Santhosh-Paramasivam/FeedFirst/README.md

-# FeedFirst - An Intelligent Food Bank System
+# FeedFirst - Intelligent Food Bank Management System

 ## The Problem

-In many communities, access to food assistance can be inconsistent and difficult to navigate.
-Individuals in need often struggle to find local food pantries, manage limited resources, and navigate a cumbersome process to request aid.
-On the other side, food pantry managers face challenges in maintaining accurate inventory, tracking food voucher requests, and coordinating with volunteers.
-The lack of streamlined communication and real-time data between recipients and pantry managers can result in inefficiencies, stock shortages, and missed opportunities for people to get the help they need.
+- In many communities, access to food assistance is **inconsistent and difficult to navigate**.

+- On the other side, food pantry managers face challenges in maintaining accurate inventory and tracking food voucher requests.

+- The lack of streamlined communication between those concerned often results in,
+    - Food waste
+    - Stock shortages
+    - And missed opportunities for people to get the help they need.

-FeedFirst addresses these challenges by creating a centralized system that simplifies the process for both recipients and pantry managers, ensuring that no one in need is left without access to food.
+FeedFirst addresses these challenges by creating a centralized system that simplifies the process for both recipients and pantry managers, ensuring that **no one in need is left behind**.

-## FeedFirst offers a seamless way
+## FeedFirst offers a seamless way for

-### for recepients to
+### Recepients to

 - Check for local food pantries
-- Register and Login
-- Check stock level for various items
+- Check stock levels for various items
 - Apply for food vouchers
-- Show voucher record to pantry managers to acquire food
+- Redeem food vouchers for food at the respective pantries

-### for pantry managers to
+### Pantry managers to

 - View and manage pantry inventory
 - Maintain expiry dates and stock level